rhythmdev/elite-autos-client/task_description_10.md

     - Rating
     - Submit button

-    This will be a private/protected route.
+    This will be a private/protected route. -done

 12. You Must implement Email and password based Authentication.
 This means, you will have to implement the Registration and the login page.
 Users should be able to toggle between Login and Registration view . -done.